ronboger/conformal-protein-retrieval/README.md

 # Protein conformal retrieval

-Code and notebooks from 2024 paper on conformal retrieval with proteins
+Code and notebooks from Functional protein mining with conformal guarantees (2024)

 ## Installation